openssl/openssl/INSTALL.md

 ### librandom

 Use librandom (not implemented yet).
+This source is ignored by the FIPS provider.

 ### none

 Disable automatic seeding.
 This is the default on some operating systems where no suitable entropy source exists, or no support for it is implemented yet.
+This option is ignored by the FIPS provider.

 For more information, see the section [Notes on random number generation][rng] at the end of this document.